 Over the years, I’ve experienced many similar moments like this while traveling all over Central and Eastern Europe, and usually at times I’d least expected.
 It could be walking down a side street in Kraków or sitting down to a meal at an out-of-the-way café in Cluj.
 You never know, but it's always a shock.

 Whenever I tell people, non-travel-writers usually, that I spotted someone on the street carrying a guidebook I’d worked on, they invariably ask me why I didn’t simply walk up to the person and introduce myself.
-Friends tell me that most travelers would probably love this kind of interaction, and besides, I could use the conversation as an informal assessment of what people like and don’t like about the book.
+Friends tell me that most travelers would probably love this kind of interaction, and besides, I could use the conversation as an on-the-fly assessment of what people like and don’t like about the book.

-That might be true, but there seems to be an informal rule of engagement (or rather, non-engagement) among travel writers not to encroach on a person’s holiday – at least that’s my impression from talking over the situation with my guidebook-writing colleagues.
+That might be true, but there also seems to be an informal rule of engagement (or rather, non-engagement) among travel writers not to encroach on a person’s holiday – at least that’s my impression from talking over the situation with my guidebook-writing colleagues.
 I don’t know if it’s the idea that vacations are like dreams and you wouldn’t want to wake a person up, or that a traveler’s relationship to his or her guidebook can be personal and you wouldn’t want to intrude.
 Maybe I’m just naturally shy.
 It’s unlikely I’ll ever approach someone on the street and say: “Hey, I wrote your guidebook!”

 Fame and Fortune (In Small Doses)

 That said, guidebook writers, particularly those who’ve worked on the same titles over several editions, do gain a modicum of (low-key) notoriety over time.
 Destination marketing organizations, travel agencies and even some readers often know the names of the authors of the most popular guidebook titles.
 Over the years that I’ve lived in Prague, for example, I've always known that a guy named Rob Humphreys was the author of the "Rough Guide to Prague," though I’ve never met him in person.
-I wouldn’t mind if he walked up to me sometime in the street and introduced himself.
+I certainly wouldn’t mind if he walked up to me sometime in the street and introduced himself.